TyKonKet/BarcodeGenerator/README.md

 ## Program.cs

-Now you can generates all the barcodes you want as you wish:
+Now you can generate all the barcodes you want as you wish:

 ```csharp
 using TyKonKet.BarcodeGenerator;